Eltestianjoer/smartknob/README.md

 # Acknowledgements
 This project was greatly inspired by Jesse Schoch's video "[haptic textures and virtual detents](https://www.youtube.com/watch?v=1gPQfDkX3BU)" and the corresponding [discussion in the SimpleFOC community](https://community.simplefoc.com/t/haptic-textures/301).
 Seriously, this project wouldn't exist if not for that video - thank you Jesse!
+This project was greatly inspired by Jesse Schoch's video "[haptic textures and virtual detents](https://www.youtube.com/watch?v=1gPQfDkX3BU)" and the corresponding [discussion in the SimpleFOC community](https://community.simplefoc.com/t/haptic-textures/301).
+Seriously, this project wouldn't exist if not for that video - thank you Jesse!

 # License